-Certain legislative actions may result in adverse changes to the Commission or Act 44 or Act 89 From time to time legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
+Certain legislative actions may result in adverse changes to the Commission or Act 44 From time to time legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
 The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to timely pay the 2015B Bonds.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Pending Legislation and Recent Developments."
+See APPENDIX A -"THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation".

-Bankruptcy risk; lien position
+Bankruptcy risk; Lien position